L0rdDarkk/Hidden-But-Not-For-You-/README.md

 ## Usage

 1. Ensure you have Python installed on your system.
-2. Install the required packages by running: `pip install requests beautifulsoup4`.
+2. Install the required packages by running: `pip install requests.txt`.
 3. Save the provided Python script to a file (e.g., `hidden.py`).
 4. Open a terminal or command prompt.
 5. Navigate to the directory containing the script.